YLu-1258/YLu-Blog/_posts/2022-08-19-hello-world.md

 ---
 toc: true
 layout: post
-description: My first blog post
+description: My first blog post, hobbies + some code!
 categories: [markdown]
 title: Hello World!
 ---
-# Hello World!
+# Hello World! 🌎

 This is my first blog post!
-I'm exicted to learn more about how to build and develop my blog.
+I'm Alex Lu, and I'm excited to learn more about how to build and develop my blog.

-## My Hobbies
+## My Hobbies 🎾

 I have many hobbies that I do to pass my time, here are just a few of them: